1. Corporate Information

 (a) Basis of Preparation

-(''the Act''), read together with paragraph 7 of the Companies (Accounts) Rules 2014 and provisions
+(''the Act''), read together with paragraph 7 of the Companies (Accounts) Rules, 201 4 and provisions of the

 (b) Use of Estimates

 The preparation of the Financial Statements in conformity with generally accepted accounting principles

 requires the management to make estimates and assumptions that affect the reporting balances of assets and

 liabilities and disclosures relating to contingent liabilities as at the date of the financial statements and

 reporting amounts of income and expenditure during the year.
 Contingencies are recorded when it is probable

 that a liability will be incurred, and the amount can be reasonably estimated.
 Actual results could differ

 from such estimates.
 Any revision to accounting estimates is recognized in the period the same is